 Persistent pain is a significant issue and as the population ages and grows, so does the need to provide workplaces that facilitate longer working lives.
 Workplace accommodations are an important part of enabling individuals to remain at work.

-This webinar will present a range of international research evidence on the strategies individuals living with pain are using to remain employed.
-The determinants of pain among employees, and the current evidence on the impacts of pain on work ability will be presented.
-The types of resources that employees are seeking to assist them in maintaining employment despite their persistent pain will also be discussed.
+This webinar presents a range of international research evidence on the strategies individuals living with pain are using to remain employed.
+The determinants of pain among employees, and the current evidence on the impacts of pain on work ability are presented.
+The types of resources that employees are seeking to assist them in maintaining employment despite their persistent pain are also discussed.

 Jodi Oakman, PhD

 Professor and Associate Professor, La Trobe University Australia